 Ludo will stay smaller than RetroArch by only implementing the core features and by targeting less platforms.

-By not adding advanced functionalities we aim to deliver a stable frontend for beginner users on Windows, Mac OSX and Linux.
+By not adding advanced functionalities, we aim to deliver a stable frontend for beginner users on Windows, Mac OSX and Linux.

-Some design choices are different, for example we support less cores, and choose cores for the user.
+Some design choices are different.
+For example we support less cores, and choose cores for the user.
 The cores are packaged in the frontend so no additional step is required to launch a game.

-As RetroArch, Ludo is a libretro frontend, so the way of communicating with the emulators is the same.
+Like RetroArch, Ludo is a libretro frontend, so the way of communicating with the emulators is the same.

-It definitely shares the same values.
+It definitely shares a lot of the same core values.

-To keep a software stable on a number of different platforms, it is important to keep a small codebase with a good test coverage.
+To keep software stable on a number of different platforms, it is important to keep a small codebase with a good test coverage.
 It is also important to not introduce changes at a high rate.

 RetroArch is an extremely active project and has a growing codebase that makes it harder to reach stability.